andrewfitz/wp-alexa-flash-briefing/readme.txt

 `/wp-json/alexa-fb/v1/briefings/?limit=5`

 If you want to create multiple feeds, use categories.
 Just add the category param to the end point:

 `/wp-json/alexa-fb/v1/briefings/?category=myflashbriefcat`

+This lets you use the same install for many feeds!

 ## Notes